Six Clever Re-uses for Plastic Bread Tags

 Plastic bread tags are ubiquitous.
-They don't just close bread bags; you can find them on plastic mesh produce bags, and tons of other supermarket items.
+They don't just close bread bags; you can find them on plastic mesh produce sacks and tons of other supermarket items.
 How many plastic bread tags do you throw away per year?
-I know that I'm probably responsible for throwing at least two per week into the garbage.
-Multiply that by everyone in the USA who buys bags of pita bread, loaves of bread, and bags of produce, and that's one massive pile of plastic!
+I know that I'm probably responsible for tossing at least two per week into the garbage.
+Multiply that by everyone in the USA who buys loaves of bread, bags of pitas, and sacks of produce, and that's one massive pile of plastic!

 1. Bread tags as cord labels: You know how cords get tangled up under desks?
 When you need to unplug or move one, you end up unplugging and moving all of them.
 Eliminate that problem and reduce plastic waste by repurposing bread tags as cord labels.
 Simple write the name of the device that each cord connects, and place the bread tag on the cord.
 It's such an easy way to organize your technology.

 2. Mini-scrapers: Bread tags are hard plastic and have a good edge on them.
 That's why they work really well as scrapers.
 They're especially good for getting into corners, nooks, and crannies that are too small for larger scrapers.
 Use bread tag mini scrapers to remove baked-on food in the corners of baking pans.